j-richey/open_ttt_lib/CONTRIBUTING.md

 to yourself to start work.
 This ensures others have clarity of new features being added to the library.

-Also, pull requests adding, clarifying, or fixing typos in the documentation is always welcome.
+Also, pull requests for adding, clarifying, or fixing typos in the documentation are always welcome.

 ## Unit Tests
-A goal of the library is to maintain excellent test coverage to ensure we deliver a quality product.
+A goal of this project is to maintain excellent test coverage to ensure we deliver a quality library.
 We strive for 100% branch coverage.

 Please ensure any added code is covered with unit tests and the unit tests pass before sending a pull request.